scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 # Life of a SCION Data Packet {#life-of-a-packet}

 This section describes the life of a SCION packet: how it is created at its source endpoint, passes through a number of SCION routers, and finally reaches its destination endpoint.
-It is assumed that both source and destination are native SCION endpoints (i.e. they both run a native SCION network stack).

-This example illustrates an intra-ISD case - i.e. all communication happening within a single ISD.
-As the sample ISD only consists of one core AS, the end-to-end path only includes an up-path and down-path segment.
-The forwarding logic is uniform across intra- and inter-ISD scenarios.
-An inter-ISD scenario would use an additional core path segment or a peering link.
+## Example Topology {#example-topology}

 ~~~aasvg
                   +-------------------------+